chloelulu/scMayoMap/README.md

 head(markers)
 ```

 scMayoMap also supplies a plot function to help you visualize the result.
 You can supply your own directory(i.e., directory = '~/Desktop/'), otherwise plot will be automatically saved to the current working directory (default is "directory = NULL").
+User needs to adjust "width" and "height" based on your expected figure size.
 ```{r, fig.retina = 4, fig.width= 7, fig.height=5, results=FALSE, message=FALSE, warning=FALSE}
 plt <- scMayoMap.plot(scMayoMap.object = obj, directory = '~/Desktop/', width = 8, height = 6)
 ```